AbhimanyuKulkarni/caffe/README.md

 # Caffe

-My branch of Caffe including the set of networks I've been using
+My fork of Caffe including the set of networks I've been using

-Quick setup:
+**Quick setup:**

-follow instructions here to install caffe: http://caffe.berkeleyvision.org/installation.html run download_all_models.sh to get pretrained weights for each network run ./test.sh models/alexnet (for example) to test the C++ interface
+- follow instructions here to install caffe: http://caffe.berkeleyvision.org/installation.html
+- run download_all_models.sh to get pretrained weights for each network
+- run ./test.sh models/alexnet (for example) to test the C++ interface

+**Scripts:**

-save_net.pl is a script to generate data traces using the python interface, see save_net.pl -h
+- save_net.pl is a script to generate data traces using the python interface, see save_net.pl -h

 ## License and Citation